menu

 Languages

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Salida Town Center neighborhood is English, spoken by 46.0% of households.
-Other important languages spoken here include Spanish and Chinese.
+The most common language spoken in the Salida Town Center neighborhood is English, spoken by 46.9% of households.
+Other important languages spoken here include Spanish, Chinese and French.

 Ethnicity / Ancestry